bertonfederico/k8_healtcare_cluster/README.md

 ## ✔️ Kubernetes: test phase
 ### Server simulation
+A Kubernetes cluster can be deployed using virtual machines on a standard laptop.
+Specifically, two Linux VMs can be created: one as the Master node and the other as the Worker node.
+The virtual machines can be configured in different network modes based on the requirements:
+- If communication is needed only between the Master and Worker nodes and not with external devices, configuring the VMs with a "NAT network" is sufficient.
+This setup isolates the cluster from external networks while allowing internal communication between the nodes.
+- To enable communication between the Kubernetes cluster and external devices (such as the host laptop containing the VMs or other devices on the same Wi-Fi network), the VMs should be configured with a "Bridge adapter" network setting.
+This configuration allows the cluster to interact with both the host system and other devices on the network.

+Once the VMs are created, static IPs must be defined for the two VMs:
+- Modify the netplan configuration file to set the static IP address.
+The file is usually located in ***/etc/netplan/***, and it might be named something like ***01-netcfg.yaml*** or ***01-network-manager-all.yaml***;
+- Modify the configuration file to set the static IP address.
+- To ensure proper hostname resolution within the cluster, edit ***/etc/hosts*** and ***/etc/hostname*** in both the Master and Worker.
+- Install Kubernetes

 ### EEG data simulation
+In recent years, advanced technologies have been developed for managing electroencephalographic data, involving the implantation of electrodes in the human skull.
+These electrodes, powered by electrical energy, record brain data and transmit it in real-time to smartphones or directly to cloud platforms.
+This system enables continuous and immediate monitoring of potential epileptic issues, significantly improving the diagnosis and management of neurological disorders.
+To test the developed cluster, an app was created using React Native.
+This app allows the transmission of previously recorded electroencephalographic data, obtained from diagnostic EEG exams, to the cluster's endpoint service.
+A screenshoot of that app is shown below:

 <img src="https://github.com/user-attachments/assets/7ad9eda1-e50d-4d80-8cfe-335c701d22db" alt="Immagine WhatsApp 2024-08-03 ore 15 02 32_5f2b74e0" height="500">

 ### Heartbeat registration
+For tests concerning the recording, sharing, and processing of heart rate data, an iOS application available on iPhones was used.
+This application allows real-time retrieval of data recorded by the Apple Watch and sends it via REST API to the developed cluster's endpoint service.
+This enables healthcare personnel to monitor and identify potential cardiac issues.